runkitdev/eslint-scope-scan/README.md

    |--------|---------------|
    | **still vulnerable** | [GitHub issue](https://github.com/doasync/eslint-config-airbnb-standard/issues/3) |

    RunKit's virus scan detected that `eslint-config-airbnb-standard@2.0.0` contains `eslint-scope@3.7.2` in its `bundleDependencies`.
 Unlike `dependencies`, `bundledDependencies` are not downloaded separately from npm at install but rather included directly in the tarball.
 This means that this version will always be susceptible to the bug despite not having necessarily been directly compromised itself, since it will always contain the originally affected `eslint-scope`.
 Given that the virus takes action during installation and eslint-scope is present in `bundledDependencies`, it is **possible** that the bug won't have a chance to take effect.
-However, we have no thoroughly tested this and it is recommended you move away from this version either way.
+However, we have not thoroughly tested this and it is recommended you move away from this version either way.